-The fundamental parameter that rule the flame treatment process of the plants designed and manufactured by esseCI is the air/gas ratio.
+The fundamental parameter that rules the flame treatment process in the plants designed and manufactured by EsseCI is the air/gas ratio.

-If mixture flow represents the amount of energy supplied to the burner, the air/gas ratio is the quality of such energy: compared to all the other parameters of the treatment and, in particular mixture flow (ie the amount of energy), if the air/gas ratio is not optimized, is obtained, on the treated surface, a significantly lower value of surface wettability, with a reduction in the effectiveness of the treatment.
+Where the mixture flow represents the amount of energy supplied to the burner, the air/gas ratio is the quality of such energy.
+Compared to all other parameters of the treatment and, in particular, the mixture flow (being the amount of energy), if the air/gas ratio is not optimised, a significantly lower value of surface wettability is obtained on the treated surface, with a reduction in the effectiveness of the treatment itself.

 Air-gas ratio control: Jonoflame (JCS, Jonoflame Control System)

-EsseCI, for air-gas ratio control, traditionally uses a calorimetric control system called Jonoflame (JCS, Jonoflame Control System)
+For the air/gas ratio control, EsseCI traditionally uses a calorimetric control system called Jonoflame (JCS, Jonoflame Control System).

-According with this system a little quantity of the mixture intended for the burner is spilled and burned in the Jonoflame; the temperature of this pilot flame is detected by a thermocouple, which sends the value to an air/gas ratio controller:
+This system requires a small quantity of the mixture intended for the burner to be released and burned in the Jonoflame.
+The temperature of this pilot flame is detected by a thermocouple, which sends the value to an air/gas ratio controller.

-Depending on the current temperature value read and according to the set-point for this temperature (resulting from the wettability tests), the controller act on the motorized gas valve, opening or closing it, in order to adjust the variable’s value process to that of the set-point itself.
+Depending on the current temperature value read and in line with the set-point for this temperature (resulting from the wettability tests), the controller acts on the motorised gas valve, opening or closing it in order to adjust the process value of the variable to that of the set-point.

-This device is sensitive to the variation of the supply pressure of the mixture and to the thermocouple position; maintenance and calibration should be performed by experienced operators.
+This device is sensitive to the variation of the supply pressure of the mixture and to the thermocouple position.
+Any maintenance and calibration operations should only be performed by experienced operators

 LCS (Lambda Control System) analyzer

-With the aim of making even easier the air/gas ratio control esseCI technicians have studied and developed a solution using, for the air-gas ratio control, the latest generation of oxygen lambda sensors creating so a control system based over Lambda sensor functioning principle (LCS, Lambda Control System).
+With the aim of rendering control of the air/gas ratio even easier, EsseCI technicians have studied and developed a solution using the latest generation of oxygen lambda sensors for the air-gas ratio control, thus creating a control system based on the lambda sensor functioning principle (LCS, Lambda Control System).

 Zirconium dioxide lambda sensor

-These lambda sensor are constituted by a solid electrolyte based on zirconium dioxide.
+These lambda sensors are comprised of a solid electrolyte based on zirconium dioxide.
 This material conducts oxygen ions from a temperature of 300° C.

-The element of the sensor with the zirconium dioxide is hollow.
-The inner side is in contact with the room air (reference), while the outer side is in contact with the exhausted.
+The element of the sensor with zirconium dioxide is hollow.
+The inner side is in contact with the ambient air (for reference), whilst the outer side is in contact with the exhaust.

-Both sides of the probe are covered by a thin porous layer of platinum that acts as electrode.
-In operating conditions, due to different concentration, oxygen ions move within the element.
-The “migration” takes place from the area in contact with the outside air to the direction of that in contact with the exhaust gases.
+Both sides of the probe are covered by a thin porous layer of platinum that acts as an electrode.
+Under operating conditions, due to different concentrations, oxygen ions move within the element.
+The “migration” takes place from the area in contact with the outside air in the direction of that in contact with the exhaust gases.

 Advantages of the LCS – Lambda Control System

-The main advantages of the LCS system can be summarized as:
+The main advantages of the LCS system can be summarised as:

-- For the control of the ratio air/gas and thus for the control of optimum treatment to the LCS flame provides as output an absolute value as the value LAMBDA (λ) and not related temperature flame value as measured by thermocouple in the calorimetric Jonoflame system.
+- For the control of the ratio air/gas and thus the control of optimum treatment, the LCS flame provides an absolute value as output, such as that of the LAMBDA (λ) and not related temperature flame value, as measured by thermocouple in the calorimetric Jonoflame system.